bioinf/Sibelia/SIBELIA.md

 For example of such diagrams (generated from "Helicobacter_pylori.fasta), see "examples/Sibelia/Helicobacter_pylori/circos/circos.png".
 Also note that such diagrams can become very piled with larger number of genomes.
 To overcome this, plot only big blocks, see section "Minimum block size".
+Blocks located on the positive strand are colored green, while blocks from negative strand are red.

 By default, "Sibelia" plots only blocks obtained after the last stage.
 You can also view blocks at the intermediate stages by using switch: